Thom1729/Sublime-JS-Custom/README.md

 ## Usage

-JS Custom ships with two example configurations: "JS Custom (Default)" and "JS Custom (React)".
+JS Custom ships with two example configurations: "JS Custom - Default" and "JS Custom - React".
 These should automatically be built and available for use upon installation.

 To customize your syntaxes, choose Preferences &rarr; Package Settings &rarr; JS Custom &rarr; Settings from the menubar.
 The package default settings will be shown on the left; your user settings will be on the right.
 When you change your user settings, your custom syntaxes will automatically be recompiled.
 (This may take a few seconds, especially if you have a lot of configurations.)